AkishinoShiame/Documentation/Readme.md

 Link to [Notes](The Cisco CCNA and CCNP Notes/).

-///reload the page in the future for more stuff
+`reload the page in the future for more stuff`